 There are two types of braces used in the treatment of scoliosis.

-Surgery is recommended for people with severe curvature that is greater than 40 degrees.
-Surgery may also be used if the symptoms of scoliosis are dangerous or if they are interfering with daily life.
+Scoliosis surgery is recommended for people with severe curvature that is greater than 40 degrees.
+Surgery may also be used if the symptoms are dangerous or if they are interfering with daily life.

 Spinal fusion is the surgical procedure most often used to treat scoliosis.
 This procedure removes soft tissue between vertebral bones and replaces it with bone or metal.
 The two bones, over time, fuse to form one long bone.
 Another method of spinal fusion surgery is fusing vertebrae together using bone grafts, rods and screws.
 A spinal fusion will most likely require a hospital stay and will likely cause some activity restrictions for three to twelve months.

-Long term care for scoliosis will depend on the degree of curvature and the spine’s reaction to treatment.
+Long term care will depend on the degree of curvature and the spine’s reaction to treatment.
 Long-term symptoms that are mild may not interfere with everyday activities.

-With the right treatment plan and a healthy lifestyle, symptoms of scoliosis can be greatly reduced to allow for normal functioning of the spine.
+With the right treatment plan and a healthy lifestyle, symptoms can be greatly reduced to allow for normal functioning of the spine.

 At Banner Health, we understand that spine conditions can be painful, which is why we bring together a team of experts, including neurologists, neurosurgeons and orthopedic surgeons to treat your individual spine condition.